 When you make instalment payments, you are paying your income tax at regular intervals throughout the year, like most employees.

-If you are a farmer or a fisher, you must make only one instalment payment per year.
+If your main source of income is farming or fishing, you must make only one instalment payment per year.
 You will receive your form in November, and you must remit your payment by December 31 of the current year.